 Dr. Sato was born in Yamagata Prefecture in 1938.
 He has served as Director of Yukawa Institute for Theoretical Physics, Kyoto University, and as the Dean of the Faculty of Science.
 He retired from Kyoto University and was conferred the title of Professor Emeritus of Kyoto University in 2001 and currently holds the position as Professor of the Faculty of Science and Engineering, Konan University.
 He received the Nishina Award in 1973, the Matsunaga Award in 1975, the Asahi Scientific Subsidy in 1983, the First Award for Essay on Gravitation in 1985, and the Medal of Purple Ribbon in 1999.
-Dr. Sato has published approximately 140 papers on Astrophysics , Theory of General Relativity , Theory of Expanding Universe, as well as numerous technical books.
+Dr. Sato has published approximately 140 papers on Astrophysics, the Theory of General Relativity, the Theory of an Expanding Universe, as well as numerous technical books.

 Professor, Director-General, The Earth Simulator Center, Japan Marine Science and Technology Center (JAMSTEC)

-His fields of research include Indian archaeology, history, art history, history of religions, philosophy and classical literature.
-Formerly Professor of History and Archaeology, Director of the Institute of Indian Art History and Chairman of Indian Council of Historical Research.
+S. Settar’s fields of research include Indian archaeology, history, art history, history of religions, philosophy and classical literature.
+He is formerly Professor of History and Archaeology, Director of the Institute of Indian Art History and Chairman of Indian Council of Historical Research.

 H. N. Shankar

-Currently Fellow of NIAS.
-Botanist by degree, his past research involved the biochemical genetics of carbohydrate metabolism in yeast.
+Anindya Sinha is currently a Fellow of NIAS.
+A botanist by degree, his past research involved the biochemical genetics of carbohydrate metabolism in yeast.
 Currently his areas of interest are in areas of behavioral ecology and cognitive psychology of primates, evolutionary biology, conservation biology and the philosophy of biology.

 René Samuel Sirat